endail/hx711-pico-c/README.md

 ## How to Calibrate

-1. Modify [calibration.c](the calibration program) and change the clock and data pins to those connected to the HX711.
+1. Modify [the calibration program](calibration.c) and change the clock and data pins to those connected to the HX711.
 Also change the rate at which the HX711 operates if needed.

 2. Build.